attaswift/BTree/README.md

     isn't provided by default (such as a MultiMap or a Bag), or if you need to use an operation that isn't exposed by the wrappers.

-All of these collections are structs and implement the same copy-on-write value semantics as standard Swift collection types like `Array` and `Dictionary`.
-(In fact, copy-on-write works even better with these than standard collections; read on to find out why!)
+All of these collections are structs and they implement the same copy-on-write value semantics as standard Swift collection types like `Array` and `Dictionary`.
+(In fact, copy-on-write works even better with these than standard collections; continue reading to find out why!)

 [Map]: http://lorentey.github.io/BTree/api/Structs/Map.html
 [List]: http://lorentey.github.io/BTree/api/Structs/List.html